 Millennials make up 32.9% of the craft beer demographic based on craft beer volume purchased.
 Generation x represents 23.9%, and the baby boomer generation makes up 34.6% of the craft beer volume purchased.
 The buyer behaviors of the craft consumer include a fondness for better taste, experimenting with flavors, seasonal selections, and the personality of the company or brand that the consumer can relate.

-Dogfish Head and its founder Sam Calagione have a dedicated message or mission statement, “off-centered beers for off-centered people” that can be found on every package of beer.
+Dogfish Head has a dedicated message or mission statement, “off-centered beers for off-centered people” that can be found on every package of beer.
 This mission statement is evident in everything Dogfish Head does from non-traditional brewing methods and styles of beers using unique ingredients, such as green raisins, juniper barriers, and Muscat grapes.
 Other off-center beer creations include the Ancient Ales special series of beers using ancient ale recipes from all over the world.

 The company also has the Steampunk Treehouse created by artist Sean Orlando created for 2007 Burning Man Concert at their headquarters.
 The company also sponsors off-center events, such as the Dogfish Head Intergalactic Bocce Tournament held at their Milton, Delaware headquarters housing two full-size bocce courts.